NazihaJ/BIFS619project/README.md

 mkdir raw_data
 ```

-now run the following to download the Fasta file
+Now run the following to download the Fasta file
+the SSR IDs we will be focusing on are:

+DRR34568, DRR034570, and DRR034563

 ```bash
 cd ~/raw_data